Living Design Process Two-Day Intensive

 During this two day workshop, Dan and Simon will present an accessible introduction to the theory of living design process, with chances for you to start practicing under their mentorship.
 Our objective is that you will feel the process in your body as much if not more than you will understand it with your mind.

-Our intention is also that you will leave this day with a permanently modified understanding of what design can be.
+Our intention is also that you will leave these two days with a permanently modified understanding of what design can be.

 “I feel like reading about and exploring the ideas is great – but isn’t experiencing living design process AMAZING?
 Actually living it and practicing it (or at least getting closer to it) – wow, that’s when it really hits home how much more alive and empowering the design process can be.
 So grateful to have been introduced to these ideas earlier on in my design life” (Past participant Phoenix)